Zahner-elektrik/Thales-Remote-Python/README.md

 Feel free to **create a new issue** with a respective title and description on the the [Thales-Remote-Python](https://github.com/Zahner-elektrik/Thales-Remote-Python/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!

 # :white_check_mark: Requirements
-The library was developed with python 3.9 using only standard libraries.
+The library was developed and tested with Python 3.9.2.\
-It was tested with Python 3.9 and 3.8.5.
+Only standard python libraries were used.